-When you or a loved one have been injured in a bus crash, you need the experienced and skilled Orange County bus accident lawyers of Bisnar Chase in your corner.
+When you or a loved one have been injured in a bus crash, you need an experienced and skilled Orange County bus accident lawyer at Bisnar Chase in your corner.

-Bus companies and governmental agencies will have their people on-site within minutes of an accident to protect their own interests.
-You need an honest, aggressive, and committed bus injury attorney on your side to fight for your rights.
+Bus companies and governmental agencies will have their people on-site within minutes of an accident to protect their interests.
+You need an honest, aggressive, committed bus injury attorney to fight for your rights.

 Bus accidents can cause major damage and significant injuries.
-Victims deserve to be properly compensated, and our team can help anyone who has suffered an injury in Orange County.
-Contact us now for a free consultation to find out if you have a case.
+Victims deserve to be compensated appropriately, and our team can help anyone injured in Orange County.
+Contact us for a free consultation to find out if you have a case.

 When a bus is involved in an accident, it can have disastrous consequences for everyone involved.
 This can include serious injuries and cases of wrongful death.
 Bus accidents in Orange County can occur in a variety of ways.
 They include: